-9 new projects were awarded in February in our Southern WV Region, with 20 more added across the state in June.
-That's 29 projects in 2022!
+9 new projects began in February, 20 in June, and 5 in October.
+That's 34 projects in 2022!
 Check out our "Minigrants" page to learn how you can add your project to the list in the future.

 Try This had a select round of minigrants in February 2022 for Southern WV.
 These 9 projects began then, with 20 new ones starting in the June cycle.
 Keep an eye out for more information on projects in the future, including in the Mid-Ohio Valley in the fall and youth-led minigrants in the spring of 2023!

 2022-2023 MINIGRANT PROJECTS:

 The Epicenter has been a Try This partner for years, and this mobile unit is the next step in impacting youth in Barbour and surrounding counties.
 This mobile bus will use minigrant funding to complete renovations, purchase supplies, and make it possible for this bus to visit not just rural youth in Barbour County, but in several surrounding counties as well.
 The Epicenter believes providing youth with positive engagement is the best prevention, and this team has a wonderful team of volunteers and staff helping youth find empowerment, leadership experience, and a safe place that values healthy mindsets, healthy activities, and healthy food.

 With the help of a volunteer team, Brownton Helping Hands at the Brownton Community Center will purchase and set up exercise equipment for classes for both local youth and the senior and/or physically disabled community.
 This organization serves a small, rural region of Barbour County and is an identified food desert.
 During these classes, instructors will lead members of the community through a series of workouts, and the workout equipment will also be available to the community to use on their own time.
 The project team also plans to schedule other classes centered around healthy eating and living to benefit the Brownton Community.